vierge-noire/cakephp-fixture-factories/docs/examples.md

 Here are some examples of how to use the fixture factories.

-One article with a random title, as defined in the factory above:
+One article with a random title, as defined in the factory [on the previous page](factories.md):
 ```
 $article = ArticleFactory::make()->getEntity();
 ```